 - Using you hands, give them a good swoosh around.
 Do this for a few minutes.
 Then set the bowl aside for 30 minutes.

 - If they still look dirty, scrub them with a small culinary brush under running water until clean.
-Any that look even questionable, I would toss in the trash.
+Any that look even questionable, toss in the trash.
 Seafood isn’t somewhere I suggest taking a risk.

 - If any mussels are open, discard them before cooking.
 Only add the mussels that have a firmly shut shell.